karet-org/.github/profile/README.md

   <img src="banner.svg" alt="Karet - Self-hostable analytics platform" width="100%">
 </p>

-Ingest CSVs, build data pipelines, and visualize everything in configurable dashboards.
+[Karet is the self-hosted analytics platform](https://karet.joeyshi.xyz) that allows you to build data pipelines and visualize everything in configurable dashboards.